-- P /

-Brown trout 220 mm 5
+Brown trout 300 mm 5

-Method Season
+Method Season Season

-Artificial lures From the first Saturday in August to the
+Artificial lures From the first Saturday in August to the Sunday nearest the 30th April.

-^{}Daily bag limit of 5 fish can only include 2 fish exceeding 500mm in length
+^{}Daily bag limit of 5 fish can only include 2 fish exceeding 500mm in length are not permitted.